 Now More than Ever

 Clearly, following the rise of Mirai and these high-profile mega-attacks, it is more important than ever to make sure you have defenses in place so that DDoS can’t sideline your operations.
 At KnownHost, we offer free DDoS protection with all of our VPS hosting packages.
-Compare plans.
+Check out our Managed VPS Plans.